-In an effort to help restaurants and bars recover from the financial impacts of COVID-19, $25 billion of the American Rescue Plan is allocated for a Restaurant Revitalization Fund (RRF).
-While we await further guidance from the SBA, find out the basics of the RRF below and see if your business is eligible for grant funding.
+In an effort to help restaurants and bars recover from the financial impacts of COVID-19, $28.6 billion of the American Rescue Plan is allocated for a Restaurant Revitalization Fund (RRF).
+Below we cover the basics of the RRF as outlined by the SBA, including eligibility requirements, covered expenses and how to apply for RRF grant funding.

 Who is eligible for Restaurant Revitalization Funding?